On the effective and automatic enumeration of polynomial permutation classes: Genome Rearrangement

 \end{footnotesize}

-By restricting reversals to initial segments of a permutation we obtain the \emph{prefix reversal} operation, which was introduced under the name \emph{pancake sorting} by ``Harry Dweighter'' (actually, Jacob E. Goodman) as a \emph{Monthly} problem~\cite{dweighter:elementary-prob:}. \begin{footnotesize}
+By restricting reversals to initial segments of a permutation we obtain the \emph{prefix reversal} operation, which was introduced under the name \emph{pancake sorting} by ``Harry Dweighter'' (actually, Jacob E. Goodman) as a \emph{Monthly} problem~\cite{dweighter:elementary-prob:}.
+The grid class $\Grid(\m 1 \p 2)$, the example studied in the Section 2, is class of permutations which are one prefix reversal away from the identity. \begin{footnotesize}

 \end{footnotesize}

 The cut-and-paste operation is a generalization of both the reversal operation and the block transposition operation.
 A single \emph{cut-and-paste} move consists of moving a single block of the permutation anywhere else in the permutation, with the option of reversing this block at the same time.
 Cut-and-paste sorting was introduced by Cranston, Sudborough, and West~\cite{cranston:short-proofs-fo:}. \begin{footnotesize}